 - January, 2012 – The FDA warned manufacturers that it was going to be conducting strict product testing on transvaginal mesh patches, which led to many companies discontinuing production of the patches.

 - July, 2013 – American Medical Systems settled an undisclosed number of cases for $54.4 million.

 - March, 2014 – Coloplast settled around 400 cases by paying $16 million.

 - May, 2014 – American Medical Systems settled roughly 20,000 cases by paying $830 million total.

 - April, 2015 – Over 72,500 individual transvaginal mesh lawsuits are still pending against 7 different manufacturers.

-If you were treated with transvaginal mesh, you may be entitled to compensation for medical bills, lost income and pain and suffering, among other losses.
-Our law firm works with some of the more experienced transvaginal mesh lawyers in the country, who can file a lawsuit on your behalf.
-There are no legal fees until you receive a settlement or award for your injuries.
-Contact us, toll free, 24/7 for a free (no obligation) case evaluation, or fill out a contact form.
+If you were treated with a transvaginal mesh before 2012, you may be entitled to compensation for medical bills, lost income, and pain and suffering, among other losses.
+Our law firm works with some of the more experienced transvaginal mesh lawyers across the country, who are investigating these claims.
+They may be able to file a lawsuit on your behalf.
+There are no legal fees unless you receive a settlement or award for your injuries.
+Contact us toll free at 1-800-992-6878 for a free, no obligation case evaluation, or fill out a contact form online.